Walnuts During Pregnancy: Benefits And Side Effects

 • Finely chop three to four walnuts and mix in a glass of water with two tablespoons of honey.
 It helps relieve insomnia, stress, and headache.

 Walnuts are healthy and should be included, albeit cautiously, in your pregnancy diet.
 Eat them in moderation for variety, but most importantly for health.
-If you are in doubt about consuming them, or think you may be allergic to them, talk to your doctor first.
+If you are doubtful about consuming them or think you may be allergic to them, talk to your doctor first.
+Consuming walnuts with other dry fruits in pregnancy can be highly beneficial.
+So, ask your doctor about healthy nuts and seeds you can safely consume with walnuts during pregnancy.

 Frequently Asked Questions